SoftwareAG/c8y-docs/content/cloud-remote-access/supported-protocols-bundle/supported-protocols.md

 	* Console for command line access
 	* Keyboard for interaction

->**Important:** Be aware, that Telnet is considered to be an insecure protocol lacking built-in security measures.
-For network communication in a production environment we highly recommend to use the SSH protocol instead.
+>**Important:** Telnet is considered to be an insecure protocol lacking built-in security measures.
+For network communication in a production environment we highly recommend you to use the SSH protocol instead.

 ### Supported gateways